Hydraulic Circuit Types

 PV=ΔpvalveΔpvalve+ΔpcircuitP_V = \frac{\Delta p_{\text{valve}}}{\Delta p_{\text{valve}} + \Delta p_{\text{circuit}}}

-Adequate valve authority is crucial for a stable and proportional control characteristic.
-If the valve authority is too low, the control characteristic becomes distorted — the valve only modulates in the last portion of its stroke, leading to unstable behaviour.
+Adequate valve authority is what gives a stable, proportional control characteristic.
+If it is too low, the characteristic becomes distorted and the valve modulates only in the last portion of its stroke, which leads to unstable behaviour.
 The following minimum values apply:

 • Three-port valves (mixing circuit): PV0.5P_V \geq 0.5